bitmark-inc/autonomy-docs/MVA.md

     * strings are variable size and need careful consideration
     * what for string copies
     * maybe 2 mandays of high-level Java expert
+* Recover
+    * RECOVERY - compromise of one key is assumed, thus use remaining keys to sweep to new Account Map multisig.
+    * recover from loss of application or loss of container
+    * recover old funds to new account (forma)
+    * retain old wallet files for bitcoind monitoring
+    * _future:_ "crontab" to periodically sweep any new funds to old wallet
+    * _option:_ display remaining two keys as QR for external recovery
 * Messaging
     * currently - Bitmark-run central whisper message queue
     * Signal messaging is currenly only sihgle-sig, with all its disadvantages.